soulman-is-good/file-server/README.md

 Simple file server for storing and serving files.

 *WARNING* UNIX based function is used in the code!
+You will need imagemagick to be able to after-process uploaded images

 ```bash
 git clone git@...